bifurcationkit/HclinicBifurcationKit.jl/docs/src/index.md

 - compute Homoclinic to Hyperbolic Saddle Orbits (HomHS) using Orthogonal collocation or Standard shooting
 - compute bifurcation of HomHS
 - start HomHS from a direct simulation
-- automatic branch switching to HomHS from Bogdanov-Takes bifurcation point
+- automatic branch switching to HomHS from Bogdanov-Takens bifurcation point

 ## Other softwares